 Zimmerman noted there are some simple but highly effective things employers can do to keep contamination to a minimum and help protect the health of their employees:

 - Wipe down “high touch areas” with disinfecting wipes at least once a day.
-High-touch areas would include break room surfaces, conference room tables and chairs, doorknobs, restroom fixtures, light switches and tools that are used by multiple people.
+High-touch areas include break room surfaces, conference room tables, and chairs, doorknobs, restroom fixtures, light switches, and tools used by multiple people.
 If you have a professional cleaning crew on site, you can ask them to do this.
 Zimmerman stresses that proper cleaning is an essential part of any infection control strategy.
-“The risk of infections spreading through touch points is very likely, which is why our trained experts clean to reduce contamination opportunities in the workplace.”
+“The risk of infections spreading through touchpoints is very likely, which is why our trained experts clean to reduce contamination opportunities in the workplace.”

 - Make sure everyone has flu-fighting supplies at their desk: tissues, hand sanitizer, and disinfecting wipes, at a minimum.